tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

     };
 };
 ```

-This pattern is copied more-or-less from compiled Elm code.

 You can include this in the page in any way you like, so long as it comes after the Elm runtime: